slok/terraform-provider-goplugin/docs/index.md

 Required:

-- `paths_regex` (List of String) List of regex that will match the files that will be loaded as the plugin source data.
 - `url` (String) URL of the repository.

 Optional:

 - `auth` (Attributes) Optional git authentication, if block exists it will enable (and also try loading env vars), if missing all auth will be disabled (not loading env vars). (see [below for nested schema](#nestedatt--data_source_plugins_v1--source_code--git--auth))
+- `dir` (String) Absolute directory from the root where the plugin go module is in the repository.
+It works the same way the `dir` source code does, supports subpackages, vendor dir...
 - `ref` (String) Reference of the the repository, only Branch and tags are supported.

 <a id="nestedatt--data_source_plugins_v1--source_code--git--auth"></a>